 1. Take a Cooking Class

 Learn to create authentic Louisiana cuisine with cooking classes in New Orleans.
 You’ll learn from top-tier chefs with a love of Southern cooking.
 There are cooking classes near you that explore Cajun, bayou seafood and other delicious dishes.
 You can even take online cooking classes from the comfort of home.

 Booking a private chef in New Orleans brings the culinary magic straight to you.
 You choose a delicious menu and a world-class chef shops and cooks right in your home, complete with kitchen cleanup provided at the end.
 Check out the private chefs near you to transform your dining room into a gourmet restaurant for the evening.

 3. Food Tours

 There’s no better way to explore the local foodie scene than with food tours in New Orleans.
-With help from an expert guide, you’ll discover all the historical haunts and hidden gems the city has to ofer.
-There are food tours near you for when you’re home again, too!
+With help from an expert guide, you’ll discover all the historical haunts and hidden gems the city has to offer (like the best fried chicken in New Orleans).
+There are more food tours near you for when you’re home again, too!